We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Looking for a Specific Skill?

-Not every training need fits neatly into a mission.
-If there’s a skill you don’t see listed — or if a mission includes something you’re interested in but the full program isn’t the right fit — we’re happy to work with you directly to create a custom mission.
-Please email us at missionk915@gmail.com with what you’re looking for, and we’ll do our best to create a focused plan that meets your goals and your budget.
+Not every training need aligns perfectly with a mission.
+If there’s a skill you don’t see listed — or if a mission includes something you’re interested in but the whole program isn’t the right fit — we’re happy to work with you directly to create a custom mission.
+Please email us at missionk915@gmail.com with your requirements, and we’ll do our best to create a tailored plan that meets your goals and budget.

 Skills are what we call mission-critical behaviors — commands that create calm, clarity, and control in daily life.
 These aren’t optional.
 They’re the foundation of your dog’s success both at home and in public.